joaquintides/drswo/README.md

 arbitrary `k` (proof trivial).
 * Beyond admittedly corner cases such as that of NaN, there are partial orders that directly benefit from partition-based semantics.
-For instance, if we have a set `s` of non-overlapping intervals ordered by their natural [_interval order_](https://en.wikipedia.org/wiki/Interval_order) (such as sported by [Boost.ICL](https://www.boost.org/doc/libs/latest/libs/icl/doc/html/index.html)), then `s.equal_range(i)` very intuitively returns the range of intervals in `s` that
+For instance, if we have a set `s` of non-overlapping interval objects ordered by their natural [_interval order_](https://en.wikipedia.org/wiki/Interval_order) (such as sported by [Boost.ICL](https://www.boost.org/doc/libs/latest/libs/icl/doc/html/index.html)), then `s.equal_range(i)` very intuitively returns the range of intervals in `s` that